PORTUGAL HIDDEN GEMS: 9 Unique Places to Visit in Portugal!

 Another macabre and unique Chapel in Portugal.
 This is a reminder of the simple, holy lives of the monks who once lived here.
 The interiors are decorated with human remains, including a complete skeleton covered in gold.
 The Chapel welcomes you with a Portuguese inscription: “Stop here and think of the fate that will befall you”.
 A reminder that life is precious and fleeting.

 These are some of the best unique places to visit in Portugal.
 Chapels made of bones, abandoned monasteries, and peculiar cities are waiting to be discovered.
-Therefore, if you are planning a trip to Portugal and you found this article helpful please let me know in the comments below.
+Therefore, if you are planning a trip to Portugal make sure to include some of these Portugal hidden gems and off-the-beaten-track locations.